supercharge/streams/README.md

 ### Error Handling
 The native Node.js streams use event emitters and this comes with separate channels for data and errors.
 The `@supercharge/streams` package transforms the event-based streams into promise-based streams.
 Promises have a single channel for data and errors.

-You must actively catch errors if you don't want them to bubble up in your appplication:
+You must actively catch errors if you don’t want them to bubble up in your appplication:

 ```js
 try {